-First, the discipline lies at the core of a liberal education, since it deals with classic issues in Western and, indeed, global thought, such as justice, rights, and the relationship between state and the individual.
-Second, it is a good way to learn both about the United States and about the world beyond the United States.
-Third, it helps students understand some of the most consequential policy issues that affect everyone.
-Fourth, like other social science disciplines, political science teaches methods of analysis that are broadly useful in personal and professional life.
+First, the discipline lies at the core of a liberal education, since it deals with classic issues in Western and, indeed, global thought, such as justice, rights, and the relationship between the state and the individual.
+Second, political science provides opportunities to learn both about the United States and about the world beyond the United States.
+Third, it helps students understand some of the most significant policy issues that affect everyone.
+Fourth, like other social science disciplines, political science teaches methods of analysis that are useful in personal and professional life.

-Political scientists employ a wide range of different methods in their studies.
+Political scientists use a variety of different methods in their studies.
 Quantitative methods such as game theory and statistics are widely used.
-However, much research in the field and many of our courses rely on non-quantitative methods such as case studies, historical analysis, qualitative fieldwork, and (in Political Theory) normative analysis.
-To give students some familiarity with the quantitative side of the discipline, we ask all majors to take at least one course in quantitative methods.
+However, much research in the field and many of the department's courses rely on qualitative methods such as case studies, historical analysis, qualitative fieldwork, and (in political theory) normative analysis.
+The department requires all majors and concentrators to take at least one course in quantitative methods.
 Students may take more if they desire to do so.

-A major in Political Science provides a good foundation for work or advanced study in many fields.
-As part of a liberal arts education that enhances skills in analytical reading, research, analysis, and writing, Political Science makes students good candidates for a job in almost any area, including business, finance, consulting, government work, the foreign service, and teaching.
-As a preparation for graduate education, Political Science is a good credential for those who plan to apply to law school, business school, schools of social work, schools of education, schools of international affairs -– and of course, to graduate programs in political science itself, or other social sciences.
+A major in political science provides a good foundation for work or advanced study in many fields.
+As part of a liberal arts education that enhances skills in analytical reading, research, analysis, and writing, political science makes students good candidates for a job in almost any area, including business, finance, consulting, government work, the foreign service, and teaching.
+Political science is also a good credential for those who plan to apply for graduate education in law, business, social work, education, international affairs--and, of course, political science itself, or other social sciences.

-The Center for Career Education (CCE) works with undergraduate and graduate students, and alumni to help them to build awareness, skills, and networks and gain experience through career exploration and preparation, jobs and internships, and employer and alumni connections.
-They also provide academic major exploration resources, such as the “What can you do with a degree in Political Science?” tipsheet.
+The Center for Career Education (CCE) works with students and alumni to help them build awareness, skills, and networks and gain experience through career exploration and preparation, jobs and internships, and employer and alumni interactions.
+CCE also provides academic major exploration resources, such as the “What can you do with a degree in Political Science?” tipsheet.